torproject/tor/doc/HACKING/ReleasingTor.md

     0.2.2.23-alpha" (or whatever the version is), and we select the date as the date in the ChangeLog.

-5. Wait up to a day or two (for a development release), or until most packages are up (for a stable release), and mail the release blurb and changelog to tor-talk or tor-announce.
+5. Mail the release blurb and ChangeLog to tor-talk (development release) or tor-announce (stable).

-   (We might be moving to faster announcements, but don't announce until the website is at least updated.)
+   Post the changelog on the the blog as well.
+You can generate a blog-formatted version of the changelog with the -B option to format-changelog.

+   When you post, include an estimate of when the next TorBrowser releases will come out that include this Tor release.

 === V. Aftermath and cleanup